 The surname Carpenetti was first found in the areas of Montefeltro and Romagna.

-Important Dates for the Carpenetti family
+Early History of the Carpenetti family

 This web page shows only a small excerpt of our Carpenetti research.
 More information is included under the topic Early Carpenetti History in all our PDF Extended History products and printed products wherever possible.